Search This Blog

 Joseph Hwang

 The Korean Copyright Act provides for a “trust service” in which the copyright holder transfers the copyright to a non-profit organization for a certain contract period and then returns the copyright when the contract ends.
 “Trust” is a legal exercise of rights in which the right holder transfers property rights to the management organization (trustee) and receives a share of the profits from the exercise of the property rights during the contract term.
-Of course, the management organization returns a management fee from the revenue generated from the exercise of the property rights, and the contracted rights are transferred back to the original rights holders at the end of the contract.
-Therefore, during the term of the trust contract, the original right holder is not the right holder, the contracted management organization becomes the right holder instead of the original rights holder.
+Of course, the management organization returns a management fee from the revenue generated by the exercise of the property rights, and the contracted rights are transferred back to the original rights holders at the end of the contract.
+Therefore, during the term of the trust contract, the original right holder is not the right holder; the contracted management organization becomes the right holder instead of the original rights holders.

 1. Music Copyright Trust Management Organization

 A music copyright (including neighboring rights) trust service must obtain permission from the Minister of Culture, Sports, and Tourism, and an agency and brokerage service must report and register with the Minister of Culture, Sports, and Tourism (Article 105, Paragraph 1).
 The South Korean government permitted only one organization because the music copyright trust service organization was inconvenient for users when the rights management organizations were divided.
-However, designating only one organization resulted in a monopoly effect, and when internal operational irregularities and illegal activities occurred, the South Korean government gave permission to another organization.
+However, designating only one organization resulted in a monopolistic effect, and when internal operational irregularities and illegal activities occurred, the South Korean government granted permission to another organization.
 For that organization, please refer to the reference below.

 2. Music Publisher

-Due to this historical or legal background, Korean music publishers began their activities as sub-publishers of trust organizations.
+Due to this historical or legal background, Korean music publishers began their activities as sub-publishers for trust organizations.
 It is as if the trust management organization is the master publisher and the music publisher is the sub-publisher.

-* References and quotations:
+* References and Quotations:

 - Music Copyright Trust Services Organizations